A House of Dynamite

-A House of Dynamite had its world premiere in the main competition of the 82nd Venice International Film Festival on September 2, 2025, where it was nominated for the Golden Lion.
-It was released in select cinemas in the United Kingdom on October 3 and was released in the United States on October 10, before its global streaming debut on Netflix on October 24.
+The film had its world premiere at the 82nd Venice International Film Festival on September 2, 2025, where it competed for the Golden Lion.
+It was given a limited theatrical release in the United Kingdom on October 3 and in the United States on October 10, before its streaming debut on Netflix on October 24.
+It received positive reviews from critics, and was nominated for Best Film Editing at the 31st Critics' Choice Awards and the 79th British Academy Film Awards.